How to: Great Brand Design For Your MT Business

 Designing Great Envelopes

-Great design for envelopes is also all about making yourself visibly unobtrusive.
-After all, any envelope you send out has to be approved by the USPS, so it would be a bad idea to design an envelope so complex that mail carriers and machines can't read the address written onto it.
+Great design for envelopes is also all about making your brand unobtrusive.
+Any envelope you send out requires approval from the USPS.
+So, it would be a bad idea to design a complex envelope that carriers and mail machines can't read.

-Envelopes are usually best designed with a logo by the home address and a little on-brand embellishment.
+Envelopes are usually best designed with a logo by the home address and small branded embellishments.
 What that embellishment is is up to you and your designer.

 Designing Great Business Cards

 Finally, we have business cards.
-Business cards are all about doing something unique so that your card doesn't just sit in someone's wallet or desk drawer gathering dust.
+Business cards are all about doing something unique.
+Unique cards ensure your card doesn't sit in someone's wallet or desk drawer.
 'Doing something unique' means two things:

 - Striking a balance between design and relevant information